cdrummey216/whoami/whoami.md

 #### 1 = ϕ - 1/ϕ
 The above "I exist" equation can be understood in terms of the following:
 * Combination of value of self (ϕ) and value of self-expression (-1/ϕ), or **ϕ + (-1/ϕ)** //also ϕ - 1/ϕ
-* When the value of self-expression (1/ϕ) is subtracted from the value of the self (ϕ), the value that remains is 1. //oneness, or 1 = ϕ - 1/ϕ
+* When the value of self-expression (1/ϕ) is subtracted from the value of the Self (ϕ), the value that remains is 1. //oneness, or 1 = ϕ - 1/ϕ
 * EXTERNAL: "I am" has the meaning that "I am a living being in reality" //"in reality" because reality is implied in the context of either a or b in the equation for ϕ and, therefore, the context of "I am" must be reality also.
 More specifically, "Who are you?" and "Who am I?" (contained in the equation for ϕ) are observable events.
-* INTERNAL: The combination of the value of self (ϕ) and the value of self-expression (-1/ϕ) represents the ideal vision for the self based upon how it conceives itself and how it actually expresses itself in real-time (present-reality).
-The ideal vision is how each self wants to be and how the self is manifested.
+* INTERNAL: The combination of the value of self (ϕ) and the value of self-expression (-1/ϕ) represents the ideal vision for the Self based upon how it conceives itself and how it actually expresses itself in real-time (present-reality).
+The ideal vision is how each self wants to be and how the Self is manifested.
 Oneness is when the combination of sense of self (perceptions/definitions of self) and self-expression (externalization) are equal to reality. //1 as reality = ϕ as self - 1/ϕ (externalization)
-* Peace is found in the balance of reality and perception (of the self).
+* Peace is found in the balance of reality and perception (of the Self).
 * note: the irrational number ϕ can be used to calculate a real number, 1

 ### The _external_ Foundation for Knowledge